bastiantowers/online-editor/README.md

 What you need to run or use it?
 This component needs [HTML2Canvas] (https://github.com/niklasvh/html2canvas) to work properly and export what you see into a downloadable image.

-It is included in this repository, but all the credits of the image conversion goes to niklasvh.
+It is included in the package.json of this repository, but all the credits of the image conversion goes to [niklasvh] (https://github.com/niklasvh) and collaborators.

 ### How to use the component